Hugh Joseph Gaffey: World War II

 By July 1940, during World War II (although the United States was still neutral at this point), he was a G-3 staff officer with I Armored Corps.
 He served with the corps until July 1942, seven months after the American entry into the war, which occurred due to the Japanese attack on Pearl Harbor on December 7, 1941.

 He was appointed to the one-star general officer rank of brigadier general on August 5, 1942, and was sent to England in November.
 Soon afterwards he was sent to Morocco in North Africa to command Combat Command 'B' (CCB) of the 2nd Armored Division.
 He later served as chief of staff of the II Corps, then fighting in Tunisia, under the command of Lieutenant General George S. Patton Jr., later replaced by Major General Omar Bradley.

-From left to right, Major General Hugh Joseph Gaffey and Lieutenant General George S. Patton, pictured here sometime in 1944.
+Major General Hugh Joseph Gaffey (left) and Lieutenant General George S. Patton, pictured here sometime in 1944.

 In April 1943, when the campaign in North Africa was coming to an end, he was promoted to the two-star general officer rank of major general and a month later became commanding general (CG) of the 2nd Armored Division, replacing Major General Ernest N. Harmon.
 At the age of 47, Gaffey was one of the youngest division commanders in the U.S. Army at the time.
 He commanded the division in the Allied invasion of Sicily (codenamed Operation Husky) in the summer of 1943 where, fighting in difficult mountainous terrain and operating in very hot weather, the division, advancing some 200 miles and facing light resistance, captured the Sicilian capital of Palermo along with thousands of Italian soldiers.
 The 2nd Armored Division, under Major General Gaffey, was sent to England later in the year to train and spearhead the Allied invasion of Normandy (codenamed Operation Overlord), scheduled for the following year.